rrpit9/data-table/README.md

-# Laravel Data Table
+# Sanjeevani Data Table
-Laravel Data Table will allow you to easily create Listing, Searching, Sorting and Download CSV for Laravel.
+Sanjeevani Data Table will allow you to easily create Listing, Searching, Sorting and Download CSV for Sanjeevani.

 # Install